It’s impossible to avoid misjudgements in life or to get all one’s predictions right. But should economists get caught out quite so often.

 So good on him.
 And I’m not particularly critical of him for not foreseeing it.
 He’s a busy guy writing two op-eds a week — #Srsly! — but he only does that in his spare time.
 His main job is thinking about stuff, and he happened to be thinking about other stuff.
 No-one can think about everything.

 One can’t ignore the dynamics

-But I am critical of him for is for his continuing complacency about his profession.
+But I am critical of him for his continuing complacency about his profession.

 That great prize of modelling imperfect competition in ‘general equilibrium’, for which Krugman got another Great Prize, wasn’t the most important thing we needed to know about trade.
 Indeed great economists of the past had warned us it was unlikely to tell us much — warnings which were vindicated in hindsight.
 But that was what floated the discipline’s boat.